 Then use the "Distribution details" box below to briefly describe your distribution plans and arrangements.

-(Note that in order to be eligible for CBF grant funding, the content produced must be ﬁrst broadcast by a recognised community media organisation.
-This question is asking about additional methods, if any.)
+Please note that in order to be eligible for CBF grant funding, the content produced must be ﬁrst broadcast by a recognised community media organisation.
+This question is asking about additional methods, if any.

 How will your content be distributed?*